Curriculum Committee Guidelines

 Changes to the Special Major:

 After the committee has approved a Special Major, students wishing to substitute one course for another must receive prior approval of this action.
 Proposed changes must be made in writing and submitted with the faculty advisor’s signature.
 In order to request a change in the Special Major, the student must submit a proposal for the changes that include the following:

 1. A brief explanation and clear justification for the requested changes.

 2. A copy of the original Special Major Application.

-3. A copy of a new Special Major Application – this is where the faculty adviser will sign in support of the proposed change.
+3. A copy of a new Special Major Application – this is where the faculty advisor will sign in support of the proposed change.
 Clearly mark “revision” somewhere on this sheet.

 4. Submit the proposal to change your Special Major to the Curriculum Committee chair according to the deadlines.

 The committee must approve the changes in the major prior to the student enrolling in the courses.